IqraHaiderKhan/E2E-QA-Automation-Framework/README.md

-# RestAssured API Automation
+# RestAssured API Automation Project

-Initial project structure for a REST Assured-based API test framework.

-## Structure
-- `src/main/java`: framework config and utilities
-- `src/test/java`: API test cases

-This commit sets up the base Maven structure for future commits.
+This repository contains the base setup for a RestAssured API testing framework.